Every transformation is disjoint from almost every IET: Consequences of Section 2

 \section{Consequences of Section 2}

 In this section we glean some consequences of the proofs in the previous section.
 One of these (Corollary \ref{eigen}) follows from \cite[Theorem A]{AF} and is used in the proof of Theorem \ref{disjoint}.
 It is proven independently of \cite[Theorem A]{AF} in this section. \begin{cor} Let $A$ be a sequence of natural numbers with density 1.
-A residual set of IETs has a rigidity sequence contained in $A$. \end{cor} \begin{proof} Take the interior of the set $W$ considered in the proof of Proposition \ref{rig}.
+A residual set of IETs has a rigidity sequence contained in $A$. \end{cor} \begin{proof} Take the interior of the set $W_{k, \epsilon}$ considered in the proof of Proposition \ref{rig}.
 In this way one obtains that the set of IETs with an $\epsilon$ rigidity time in $A$ contains an open set of full measure (therefore dense).
-Intersecting over $\epsilon$ shows that in any sequence of density 1 a residual set of IETs has a rigidity sequence. \end{proof}
+Intersecting over $\epsilon$ shows that a residual set of IETs has a rigidity sequence in any sequence of density 1. \end{proof}

-The number of columns that can appear in Rauzy-Veech matrices grows at least like $u_{\mathfrak{R}}R^{d}$ (where $u_{\mathfrak{R}}$ depends on $\mathfrak{R}$).
-(Briefly, in order to collect a positive measure of IETs having admissible matrices $M$, with $|C_{max}(M)| \in P_k$, Lemma \ref{size} implies that there needs of be more than $u_{\mathfrak{R}}(2^k)^d$ admissible matrices with $|C_{max}| \in P_k$.)
-This provides a partial answer to the first one of the \cite[Part II, Questions 10.7]{metric}.
+The number of columns that can appear in Rauzy-Veech matrices grows at least like $u_{\mathfrak{R}}R^{d}$ where the constant $u_{\mathfrak{R}}$ depends on $\mathfrak{R}$ and $R$ is the norm of the largest column of the matrix.
+Briefly, in order to collect a positive measure of IETs having admissible matrices $M$, with $|C_{max}(M)| \in P_k$, Lemma \ref{size} implies that there needs of be more than $u_{\mathfrak{R}}(2^k)^d$ admissible matrices with $|C_{max}| \in P_k$.
+This provides a partial answer to the first question in \cite[Part II, Questions 10.7]{metric} which asks what one can say about for the growth of so called primitive IETs (IETs with rational lengths that are as close to being minimal as possible).
+If $N(R,\pi)$ are the number of primitive IETs with permutation $\pi$ on $d$ letters and period less than $R$ it asks what one can say about $R^{-d}N(R,\pi)$.